2019–20 College Football Playoff: Peach Bowl

 The Peach Bowl semifinal matched No. 4 Oklahoma and No. 1 LSU for the third time; each of their prior meetings had also occurred in the postseason, with Oklahoma winning the 1950 Sugar Bowl and LSU winning the 2004 Sugar Bowl.
+(Note: The 2004 Sugar Bowl was the designated Bowl Championship Series national championship game for the 2003 season.)
 LSU took the lead with a touchdown on their first possession of the game and never relinquished it; Oklahoma did not score until their third possession while LSU ended seven of their first nine drives of the game with touchdowns.
 The Tigers led 21–7 after the first quarter and 49–14 at halftime; a three-and-out in the first quarter and a missed field goal in the fourth were their only non-scoring drives before the final possession of the game, which ended with a quarterback kneel.
-LSU quarterback and Heisman Trophy winner Joe Burrow passed for seven touchdowns in the first half, four of which were caught by Justin Jefferson, and Burrow rushed for another touchdown in the third quarter en route to a 63–28 semifinal victory for the Tigers.
+LSU quarterback and Heisman Trophy winner Joe Burrow passed for seven touchdowns in the first half, four of which were caught by wide receiver Justin Jefferson, and Burrow rushed for another touchdown in the third quarter en route to a 63–28 semifinal victory for the Tigers.
+LSU's 63 total points marked a new CFP single-game record, as did the Tigers' 49 first half points and nearly 700 yards of total offense.
+Burrow and Jefferson also each broke several single-game CFP records, including for passing touchdowns (7), receiving touchdowns (4), and receiving yards (227).